What is Penn State's Commission on Racial/Ethnic Diversity?

 When does the Commission meet?

-The commission meets once a month from September through June.
-Meeting dates are regularly published in Newswire, Penn State's Diversity Calendar, and on CORED's site.
-Typically, CORED meetings are open to non-commission members unless otherwise indicated.
+The full commission meets once a month from September through June.
+Meeting dates are published on CORED's website.
+Typically, CORED full meetings are open to non-commission members unless otherwise indicated.
 Contact the CORED Chair in advance if you would like to place an item on the agenda.

 Statements of nondiscrimination and alternative media.(U.Ed.
 OVP 06-24(e)